ApolloNet/tamago/README.md

 ## Templates

-The templating system is [Mustache](https://github.com/janl/mustache.js)
+The templating system is [Handlebars](https://handlebarsjs.com/)

-Every content type is rendered through the default template files, named like `article--[VIEW].mustache`.
+Every content type is rendered through the default template files, named like `article--[VIEW].tpl`.

-It can be overriden by creating files like `article--[CONTENT-TYPE]--[VIEW].mustache`.
+It can be overriden by creating files like `article--[CONTENT-TYPE]--[VIEW].tpl`.

-Example: `article--event--full.mustache` will override the template `article--full.mustache` for a new `event` content type.
+Example: `article--event--full.tpl` will override the template `article--full.tpl` for a new `event` content type.

 ### Content object